OctopusDeploy/docs/docs/key-concepts/projects/deployment-processes.md

 ---

 Each [project](/docs/home/key-concepts/projects.md) defines the actions you want Octopus to perform on your behalf.
-In Octopus terms this is called the **deployment process**.
-The deployment process is like a recipe.
+In Octopus terms this is called the **deployment process**.Â The deployment process is like a recipe.
 It defines the set of instructions that will be run repeatably each time the project is deployed.

 On this page: